Azmarie/UnityShootingGame/README.md

 Set animation and trigger for fire, use GetComponent<GunVR> and reduce the soldier’s health

 **Bullet control :**
-Use time control based on Time.deltaTime
+Use time control based on Time.deltaTime, randomize the shooting vertors with small angles

 **Death animation :**
-Add laying down animation and change camera position to start location
+Add laying down animation and change camera position to the final location

 ### (d) Player shooting and health
 **Player’s health UI:**
-Add Text box and add combine text object with health
+Add Text box and add combine text object with health in bold red font

 **Gun independent :**
-Set gun a rigidbody and add collider to gun
+Add gun a rigidbody component and add collider to gun, and make it an independent object without a parent.

 ### (e) Creating the environment